auberginehill/update-mozilla-firefox/README.md

    </tr>
    <tr>
       <td style="padding:6px"><strong>Description:</strong></td>
       <td style="padding:6px">Update-MozillaFirefox downloads a list of the most recent Firefox version numbers against which it compares the Firefox version numbers found on the system and displays, whether a Firefox update is needed or not.
-The actual update process naturally needs elevated rights, and if a working Internet connection is not found, Update-MozillaFirefox will exit at Step 6.
+The actual update process naturally requires elevated rights, and if a working Internet connection is not found, Update-MozillaFirefox will exit at Step 6.
 Update-MozillaFirefox detects the installed Firefox(es) by querying the Windows registry for installed programs.
 The keys from <code>HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\</code> and <code>HKLM:\Software\Microsoft\Windows\CurrentVersion\Uninstall\</code> are read on 64-bit computers and on the 32-bit computers only the latter path is accessed.
-If all the detected Firefox versions seem to be up-to-date, Update-MozillaFirefox will, however, exit before checking, whether it is run elevated or not.
-Thus, if Update-MozillaFirefox is run in a up-to-date machine in a 'normal' PowerShell window, Update-MozillaFirefox will just check that everything is OK and leave without further ceremony.
+When run in a 'normal' PowerShell window, and all the detected Firefox versions are up-to-date, Update-MozillaFirefox will just check that everything is OK and leave without further ceremony at Step 11 (before trying to determine, whether it is run elevated or not).
       <br />
-      <br />Update-MozillaFirefox tries to write several Firefox-related files, namely "<code>firefox_current_versions.json</code>", "<code>firefox_release_history.json</code>", "<code>firefox_languages.json</code>" and "<code>firefox_regions.json</code>" in Step 7.
-If the script has advanced to the updating phase, in Step 14 an Install Configuration File (<code>firefox_configuration.ini</code>) is also written to <code>$path</code>.
+      <br />Update-MozillaFirefox tries to write several Firefox-related files, namely "<code>firefox_current_versions.json</code>", "<code>firefox_release_history.json</code>", "<code>firefox_languages.json</code>" and "<code>firefox_regions.json</code>" at Step 7.
+If the script has advanced to the updating phase, at Step 14 an Install Configuration File (<code>firefox_configuration.ini</code>) is also written to <code>$path</code>, where, for instance, the automatic Mozilla Maintenance service is disabled and the default shortcuts are enabled.
       <br />
-      <br />If Update-MozillaFirefox is run without elevated rights (but with a working Internet connection) in a machine with an old Firefox version, it will be shown that a Firefox update is needed, but Update-MozillaFirefox will exit at Step 12 before actually downloading any files.
+      <br />If Update-MozillaFirefox is run without elevated rights (but with a working Internet connection) in a machine with an old Firefox version, it will be shown that a Firefox update is needed, but Update-MozillaFirefox will exit at Step 12 before downloading any files.
 To perform an update with Update-MozillaFirefox, PowerShell has to be run in an elevated window (run as an administrator).
       <br />
       <br />If Update-MozillaFirefox is run in an elevated PowerShell window and no Firefox is detected, the script offers the option to install Firefox in the "<strong>Admin Corner</strong>", where, in contrary to the main autonomous nature of Update-MozillaFirefox, an end-user input is required for selecting the bit-version and the language.
-In the "Admin Corner", one instance of either 32-bit or 64-bit version in the selected language is installable with Update-MozillaFirefox – the provided language selection covers over 30 languages.
+In the "Admin Corner", one instance of either 32-bit or 64-bit version in the selected language is installable with Update-MozillaFirefox – the language selection covers over 30 languages.
       <br />
-      <br />In the update procedure itself (if an old Firefox version has been found and Update-MozillaFirefox is run with administrative rights) Update-MozillaFirefox downloads a full Firefox installer from Mozilla, which is of the same type that is already installed on the system (same bit version and language).
-After writing the Install Configuration File (<code>firefox_configuration.ini</code> in Step 14) and stopping several Firefox-related processes Update-MozillaFirefox installs the downloaded Firefox on top of the existing Firefox installation, which should trigger the in-built update procedure.</td>
+      <br />In the update procedure itself Update-MozillaFirefox downloads a full Firefox installer from Mozilla, which is equal to the type that is already installed on the system (same bit version and language).
+After writing the Install Configuration File (<code>firefox_configuration.ini</code> at Step 14) and stopping several Firefox-related processes Update-MozillaFirefox installs the downloaded Firefox on top of the existing Firefox installation, which triggers the in-built update procedure.</td>
    </tr>
    <tr>
       <td style="padding:6px"><strong>Homepage:</strong></td>